Symplectic Parabolicity and L^2 Symplectic Harmonic Forms: Symplectic Euler characteristics

 is an isomorphism for all $k$.
 Since $L^2H^k_{d+d^{\Lambda}}(\tilde{M};\mathbb{R})\cong L^2\mathcal{H}^k_{d+d^\Lambda}(\tilde{M};\mathbb{R})$, by Theorem \ref{main 1}, we know $L^2H^k_{d+d^{\Lambda}}(\tilde{M};\mathbb{R})=0$ for $k\neq n$.
 Hence, $L^2H^k_{dR}(\tilde{M};\mathbb{R})=0$ for $k\neq n$.
 The Atiyah index theorem for covers \cite{Ati} then gives $(-1)^n\chi(M)\geq0$.
 Then, the conclusion follows.

 6pt

 {\bf Acknowledgements.}\, The first author would like to thank Professor Xiaojun Huang for his support.
 The second author would like to thank East China Normal University and Professor Qing Zhou for hosting his visit in the spring semester in 2014.
 The second author also would like to thank Wuhan University and Professor Hua Chen for hosting his visit in the autumn semester in 2015.
 The authors dedicate this paper to the memory of Professor Weiyue Ding in deep appreciation for his long-term support of their work.
+At last, The authors are grateful to the referees for their valuable comments and suggestions.

 24pt

 Qiang Tan\\ Faculty of Science, Jiangsu University, Zhenjiang, Jiangsu 212013, China\\ e-mail: tanqiang@ujs.edu.cn\\

 6pt